 Let's start with the fun part, shall we?
 There's so much more to tablecloths than the white and lacy variety your grandmother takes out once a year for Thanksgiving.
 Here are some of the most common fabrics you'll come across, as well as what they're best for and what you might expect to pay for each.

-Organza: This thin, sheer fabric is perfect for everything from a single cake table to draping on the tables in an entire ballroom.
+Organza: This thin, sheer fabric is perfect for everything from a single cake stand to draping over the tables in an entire ballroom.
 It can be made from cotton or silk, and is available in both plain and embroidered varieties.
-Organza linens, like those in the Dolce collection, range from $50-$70.
+Organza linens, like those in the Dolce collection, range from $45-$135.

 Lace: This delicate, open fabric is made by looping, twisting, or knitting threads in patterns.
 It gives a romantic feel to tables, and will dress up any event.
-It ranges from $90-$100.
+It ranges from $74-$110, and can be found as additions in La Tavola's other collections.

 Now let's move on to all the terms you'll hear tossed around as you're considering different linens for your wedding.